Indigenous languages

-Arikara is a Caddoan language of the Great Plains, once spoken in North and South Dakota.
-It is a polysynthetic tone language with complex morphology.
-The people and their language are sometimes referred to as Arikari, Arikaree, or just Ree, but they call themselves Sanish or Sahnish.
+Language: Arikara is a Caddoan language of the Great Plains, originally spoken in North and South Dakota.
+It is a tone language with complex polysynthetic morphology.
 Today, the Arikara Indians share a reservation with the Mandan and Hidatsa tribes.
-The Arikara language has been in decline and is spoken today by only a few dozen elders in North Dakota, but some young people are working to keep their ancestral language alive.
+The Arikara language has been in decline and is spoken today by only a few elders in North Dakota, but some young people are working to keep their ancestral language alive.

 Arikara Language